 - BluePass server: a server that is mainly responsible for registering users and distributing keys to user computers. - Key pair (K_1, K_2) : a pair of RSA keys that are used by the mobile device and the computer to encrypt/decrypt site passwords.
-K_1 is only stored in the mobile phone while K_2 is stored in the BluePass server for re-distribution.
-We manage to use only one pair of keys to protect bi-directional communication, and the details can be found in Sect.
-8.1.
+K_1 is only stored in the mobile phone while the K_2 is stored in the BluePass server for distribution.
+We manage to use only one pair of keys to protect bi-directional communication, and the details can be found in 8.1.

-Fig. 1.
-BluePass authentication.
+Figure 1.
+BluePass Authentication